avabellaw/bright-times/readme.md

 "Yellow.
 Bright and sunny, yellow is the color of optimism.
 Green.
 This is the color of growth and health.
 Blue.
 The color of trust, blue conveys tranquillity, serenity, and peace."

+### Future improvements

+* The datetime picker in event creation
+  * A range picker for start and end event datetimes.
+  * A better validation message than an alert if the datetimes are set.

 # Stripe payments